 One way to think about detail clay is as a “selective polish” with a built-in polishing applicator.
 The clay bar’s job is to “polish away” dirt and surface contamination from paint, glass, chrome and plastic without actually touching the surface of your paint.

-- Detailing clay works by hydroplaning (floating) over the surface you’re cleaning.
-The lubricant creates the barrier between the claybar and your car's paint.
+– A good detailing claybar system will work by hydroplaning (floating) over the surface you’re cleaning.
+The lubricant creates the barrier between the claybar and your car’s paint.

 – When the clay encounters surface contamination, it abrasively removes it by grinding it away.